ruairikeane11/project-4-ruairikeane11/README.md

 ## Librares

 ### Google Fonts
-- I used this site to import the 'Chivo Monu' font.
+- I used [GoogleFonts](https://fonts.google.com/) to import the 'Chivo Monu' font.
 ### Fontawesome
-- I used Fontawesome for the icons
+- I used [Fontawesome](https://fontawesome.com/) for the font styling throughout.

 ## Platforms